GeorgeArgyros/sflearn/README.md

 methods `membership_query` and `equivalence_query`.
 For more details regarding the logic of these methods consult the paper.

+Conversion to BEK programs is performed by using the BekProgram class of the library.

 The `examples/` directory contains a number of practical examples on how to use these functions to construct models of various kinds of string manipulating programs.

+**Note:** To avoid assumptions on the location of the library on the system the example code in the `examples/` directory utilizes an intermidiate `context.py` file to import the library.
+If the library is installed in the system then this call can be replaced with a normal import of the library.

 ## Authors